 Opening hours: Saturday, 11 a.m – 5 p.m

-Mike is available at the farm every Saturday to answer questions about growing organically and give tours of the farm, and the geo-thermal greenhouses.
-We sell some products on Saturday at the farm but most of the produce goes to the Farmers' Market for sale.
+During the season Mike is available at the farm every Saturday to answer questions about growing organically and give tours of the farm, and the geo-thermal greenhouses.
+You can also buy produce directly from us at the farm.

 If you are looking for something specific, call ahead or send an e-mail with your request.
 We will try to reserve your order so you won't be disappointed if you visit the farm.
 Children are welcome!
 On most visits, you will find tea, coffee and tea buns waiting for you in the kitchen!

-We now have a blog where we'll be adding things that don't quite fit elsewhere on the site.
+Our blog is where we put those things that don't quite fit elsewhere on the site.
 We'll add news, pictures and insights from the farm, giving you a more personal glimpse into the daily activity of the farm, and everything associated with it.

 The O Farm supports the Idle No More movement.